solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_01_Introduction_to_PostgreSQL_on_Azure.md

 The Azure DBaaS PostgreSQL offering is [Azure Database for PostgreSQL Flexible Server](https://azure.microsoft.com/services/PostgreSQL/#features).
 It supports many of the common administration tools and programming languages.

 The service generally provides more flexibility and server configuration customizations based on user requirements.
 The flexible server architecture allows users to collocate the database engine with the client tier for lower latency and choose high availability within a single availability zone and across multiple availability zones.
-Flexible servers also provide better cost optimization controls with the ability to stop/start your server and a burstable compute tier ideal for workloads that don't need full compute capacity continuously.
+Flexible servers also provide better cost optimization controls with the ability to stop/start your server and a burstable compute tier ideal for workloads that do not need full compute capacity continuously.

 ![Alt text](media/overview-flexible-server.png)